adamsilver/fdpb/02-a-checkout-flow.md

 ### Field Width

-In “Write Less Damn Code”[^4], Heydon Pickering jokingly points out, that the reason some people added XHTML 1.1 Complaint banners to their website was to ensure the height of the menu matches the height of the content.
+In “Write Less Damn Code”[^4], Heydon Pickering jokingly points out, that the reason some people used to add XHTML 1.1 Complaint banners to their website was to ensure the height of the menu matches the height of the content.
 Similarly, you might be tempted to give every address field the same width.

 But giving the postcode field the same width as every other field increases the cognitive effort needed to fill it out.
 This is because the width gives users a clue as to the length of the content it requires.

-Baymard Institute's study[^5] found that “if a field is too long or too short, users start to wonder if they correctly understood the label.
+Baymard Institute's study[^5] found that:

+> “if a field is too long or too short, users start to wonder if they correctly understood the label.
 This was especially true for fields with uncommon data or a technical label like card verification code.”

-As we know that postcodes consist of 6-8 characters, the field's width should be smaller than the other fields.
+As postcodes consist of 6-8 characters, the field's width should be smaller than the other fields.
 You should apply this rule to every field where the length of the content is known.

 ### Capture+ Enhancement

 Capture Plus[^6] is a third party plugin that lets users search for their address quickly and accurately.
 Instead of manually typing each part of the address in 5 separate boxes, users type into just one.

 As the user types the first line of their address, suggestions will appear from which they can select.
 This reduces the number of keystrokes and therefore the chance of typos.

 ![Capture+ Enhancement](./images/02/capture-plus.png)

 If no address is found, users can change the interface back to the original address form.
 In doing so, we conform to principle 5, *offer choice*.

 Capture+ has a third-party script which you can include on your page.
-But most third-party scripts don't consider the broad range of interaction preferences, usability and accessibility considerations that need to be taken into account.
-But, we'll look at all of this and more in the next chapter, when we build our own accessible autocomplete component.
+But most third-party scripts don't account for the broad range of interaction preferences, usability and accessibility considerations.
+But, we'll look at all of this in the next chapter, when we build our own accessible autocomplete component from scratch.

 ## 4. Delivery Options